 Canadian mushing enthusiast Kevin Roberts has been skiing since he could walk, and he also loves dogs, so skijoring was a natural fit.
-He first started 18 years ago with his dog Old School, a shepherd/collie cross.
+He started about 20 years ago with his dog Old School, a shepherd/collie cross.
 “I was hooked right away,” Roberts said.
 “Once you get into it, you’re tapping something primal.”

 In addition, Roberts has become passionate about sharing advice for getting started in the wonderful world of skijoring.
 “It’s a steep learning curve,” he said.
 “I’m still learning every time I go out, and the gear has changed so much — there’s been so much innovation.
 Everything has come so far.”

-So what gear does a skijoring novice need to get started?
+So what gear does a novice need to get started to skijor with their dog?
 Here are tips from Roberts:

 - Mushing harness.
-Every distributor of harnesses will have a guide on their website as to how their particular harness fits.
+Harness manufacturers or distributors should have a guide on their website as to how their particular harness fits.
 It’s important that the harness is not too big or too small in order to keep from injuring your dog.
 “A properly fitted harness sits so there’s enough room to not block the windpipe.
-It also fits just above the shoulders so the dogs still have motion to move up there – I liken it to hefting a backpack on.”
+It also fits just above the shoulders so the dogs still have motion to move up there — I liken it to hefting a backpack on.”

 - Skijoring belt.
 This is the belt you’ll fasten around your waist or hips, depending on your preference.
 Some have leg straps — another matter of preference.
 “A waist belt needs to be thick enough to not put any pressure on your back and strong enough to support the pull of the dog,” Roberts advised.

 - Clip.
-There should always be a clip or other device connecting the gangline to your belt so that you can disconnect from your dog quickly in case you fall (or in case they decide to run through your legs before you’re moving).
+There should always be a clip or other device connecting the gangline to your belt so that you can disconnect from your dog quickly in case you fall (or in case your dog decides to run through your legs before you’re moving).